Basement Slab floor not level

 A basement floor that is not level can be a great inconvenience, as well as an indication of potentially severe and threatening issues with your overall foundation and structure.
-Usually an un-level floor is visible by multiple indicators: significant cracks in the slab floor, a pronounced crack creating an elevation difference on either side of the crack, noticeable settlement between the foundation wall and the floor, and a gradual or steady incline from one side of the basement to the other.
+Usually, an un-level floor is visible by multiple indicators: significant cracks in the slab floor, a pronounced crack creating an elevation difference on either side of the crack, noticeable settlement between the foundation wall and the floor, and a gradual or steady incline from one side of the basement to the other.

-Do I Need to Fix This?
+Do I Need To Fix This?

 An unlevel basement floor could be an indication of other serious foundation and structure issues.
 The floor may or may not need to be fixed for various reasons.
 The need for the floor to be fixed may be related to the structural integrity or visual aesthetics.

 LUX Foundation Solutions provides free inspections to determine the severity of your unlevel floor, get started today!

 Get a no-cost, obligation-free estimate.